- The causes of Amniotic Band Syndrome

 - Treating Syndactyly – Evan had two plastic surgeries to separate his webbed fingers.
 A great description of syndactyly and what surgery does can be found at HandWorld

-- Treatment of Congenital Amputation - War Amps Site
+- Treatment of Congenital Amputation – The War Amps has a great program called Matching Mothers to connect families with similar amputations.

 - Growing Hands -Distraction Augmentation Manoplasty – The technique pioneered by Dr. Cowen “grows” up to one inch of bone per month to create palms and lengthen fingers.
 A strange looking contraption of steel rods, pins, and screws is inserted through the existing bone.
 Screws are turned at an even rate several times a day to achieve growth of up to one millimeter a day.
 Turning the screws takes up slack and the body responds to this stress by growing bone.